A coronary angiography is a test that doctors use to look at the coronary arteries. A coronary angiography may help diagnose certain heart conditions.

 During a coronary angiography, a doctor will take X-rays of a person’s coronary arteries to look for narrowing or blockages.

 Blockages within the arteries can occur due to blood clots or deposits of plaque.
-Plaque is made from:
+Plaque is

 - fatty substances